ChatGPT Image Sep 8 2025 01 20 36 AM

 The Lipetsk region in Russia holds strategic military significance, serving as the site of a major air base that operates as the central training ground for the Russian Aerospace Forces.
 Ukrainian strikes on this region appear to be part of a broader strategy aimed at weakening Russia’s military infrastructure deep inside its own territory.

-While Russia has repeatedly accused Ukraine of launching cross-border drone strikes targeting military and critical infrastructure, Ukraine has not issued any immediate comment on the latest attacks.
+Russia has consistently accused Ukraine of carrying out cross-border drone strikes aimed at military and strategic infrastructure, though Kyiv has yet to respond to the latest incidents.

 Despite claims from both sides that they do not target civilians, the war—now in its fourth year—has taken a heavy toll on non-combatants.Thousands of civilians have been killed, the vast majority in Ukraine, as fighting continues to escalate in both intensity and geographic scope.